jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Evolution may not be the Force, but it's positively magical.
 In tune with Nature's own special rhyme and reason, evolution turned a lifeless planet into an oasis of many different ecosystems.
 The big drawback is time.
 Biological variations can take millions of years to respond to environmental changes.
 Think of the poor polar bears.
 They'll never understand why Arctic ice isn't reforming as massively each year.
 And even if they could, no lifeform can proactively change their biology.

 In contrast, humanity can change—not our biology, but our "cyborgology," if you will.
-We have the power to feel frontline pain, reflect on its causes, and create a new tool to overcome the problem (hopefully, we can do this in time to save the polar bears, and many of the [US military most important ports and bases](https://www.youtube.com/watch?v=pKEEzW0IiV4)).
+We have the power to feel frontline pain, reflect on its causes, and create a new tool to overcome the problem.
+Hopefully, we can do this in time to save the polar bears, Holland, and many of the [US military's most important ports and bases](https://www.youtube.com/watch?v=pKEEzW0IiV4)).

 That's why you are so important, Stargazer.
 Your unhappiness is pain, and life uses pain to determine what tools to evolve.